jrb-s2c-github/atomika/README.md

 - [Safe Clones With Ansible](https://dzone.com/articles/safe-clones-with-ansible)

 ## Using Wormhole as the Ansible controller
-Wormhole comes with both Ansible and ATomika cloned from GitHub. has been Atomika's root ($atomika-home) is located at /home/ansible/atomika/ meaning:
+Wormhole comes with both Ansible and Atomika cloned from GitHub.
+Atomika's root ($atomika-home) is located at /home/ansible/atomika/ meaning:
 * its playbooks is at /home/ansible/atomika/atomika;
 * those of jetpack at /home/ansible/atomika/jetpack and